RampeK/code-editor-pro/README.md

 2. Install dependencies
 npm install

-3. Start server
+3. Start server with:
 cd server -
 npm run dev

-4. Open new terminal and start frontend in project root npm run dev
+4. Open new terminal and start frontend in project root with: npm run dev

 Application launches automatically in browser.
 By default: